Who are we?

-Our members benefit from a number of special services such as adding a logo or photo of their institution on our site (with a link to their website), adding information (start/end dates for semesters, resource-person, costs, photos, Internet links, additional information on programs offered, places available, etc.) to the pages offering details on their programs.
-School boards that are members can join SRAFP.
+Our subscribers benefit from a number of special services such as adding a logo or photo of their institution on our site (with a link to their website), adding information (start/end dates for semesters, resource-person, costs, photos, Internet links, additional information on programs offered, places available, etc.) to the pages offering details on their programs.
+School boards that are subscribers can join SRAFP.

-Detailed information on the costs to join can be found on the membership form.
+Detailed information on the costs to join can be found on the subscription form.

 Don't hesitate to contact us for more information or to submit your comments and suggestions.